szabolcsdombi/zengl/docs/index.rst

     | The content to be written to the image represented as ``bytes`` or a buffer for example a numpy array.

 **size and offset**
-    | The size and offset defining a sub-part of the image to be read.
+    | The size and offset, defining a sub-part of the image to be read.
     | Both the size and offset are tuples of two ints.
     | The size is mandatory when the offset is not None.
     | By default the size is None and it means the full size of the image.
-    | By default the offset is None and it means zero offset.
+    | By default the offset is None and it means a zero offset.

 **layer**
     | An int representing the layer to be written to.
     | This value must be None for non-layered textures.
-    | For array and cubemap textures the layer must be specified.
+    | For array and cubemap textures, the layer must be specified.
     | The default value is None and it means the only layer of the non-layered image.

 .. py:attribute:: Image.clear_value

 | The clear value for the image used by the :py:meth:`Image.clear`
-| For the color and stencil components the default value is zero.
-For depth the default value is 1.0
+| For the color and stencil components, the default value is zero.
+For depth, the default value is 1.0
-| For single component images the value is float or int depending on the image type.
+| For single component images, the value is float or int depending on the image type.
-| For multi component images the value is a tuple of ints or floats.
+| For multi-component images, the value is a tuple of ints or floats.
 | The clear value type for the ``depth24plus-stencil8`` format is a tuple of float and int.

 .. py:attribute:: Image.size